Iron rich foods for baby led weaning

 How much iron does my baby need?

-Odd thing is, this number varies depending on where you live!
-In Norah America, the recommended intake of iron is 11 mg per day from 6-11 months of age.
+Odd thing is, recommended intakes vary depending on where you live!
+In Norah America, the recommended intake is 11 mg per day from 6-11 months of age.
 As one comparison, the United Kingdom recommends an iron intake of 7.8mg/day for a 7-12-month-old.

 The North American number is the recommended daily allowance (RDA) value set by the United States and Canada.
 The RDA is a “level sufficient to meet the nutrient requirements of 97 to 98% of healthy people within each age group.